Badminton For Beginners: Starting Your Shuttlecock Journey

 Net Shot

 The net shot is a delicate stroke played close to the net and requires precision and finesse.
 This shot usually aims to gently place the shuttlecock just over the net and to force your opponent into a difficult return.
-The net shot is played with a soft touch and a short wrist snap, which allows for better control and accuracy.
-Mastering the net shot can give you an advantage in setting up your next shot or confusing your opponent.
+The net shot is played with a soft touch and a short wrist snap, which allows for better control and accuracy. the net shot can give you an advantage in setting up your next shot or confusing your opponent.

 Serving Techniques